hikeventures/hikeventures.github.io/_posts/2015-03-04-best-trekking-and-snowshoeing-poles.markdown

 ---
 layout: post
 title: The best trekking and snowshoeing poles for 2016
-date: '2016-01-03 16:08:38 +0200'
+date: 2016-01-03 16:08:38 +0200
-comments: true
-description: >-
-  Need new trekking poles for your hiking and snowshoeing adventures?
+description: Need new trekking poles for your hiking and snowshoeing adventures?
 We found the best poles for 2016
 category: articles
 tags:
   - best